Katsarski/northern_tech_git_task/README.md

 # Northern Tech Git Task

 This repository contains a series of automated tests for various Git commands using Python and Pytest.

 The tests are able to run on multiple platforms (Windows, Linux, and macOS) using GitHub Actions.

+The code is automatically checked when a PR is opened using linter pylint (not blocking)

 ## Project Structure